-Jerusalem, April 19, 2015
+Jerusalem, April 17, 2016

-Dear Sir or Madam,
+Dear Madam or Sir,

-Global AIDS Response Progress Report- Narrative Report, Israel 2014
+Global AIDS Response Progress Report 2016 - Narrative Report from Israel

 The HIV epidemic state in Israel is defined as a low-level epidemic state according to 2000 UNAIDS/ WHO guideline.
 However, some population groups are at a higher risk for HIV transmission: Injecting Drug Users (IDU), Men who have Sex with Men (MSM), and immigrants originating from a country with a Generalized HIV Epidemic (OGE) (mostly from Sub Saharan Africa).
-Therefore, our national preventive, caring and treatment efforts are implemented through a multifaceted approach for each of these target populations.
+Therefore, our national preventive and treatment efforts are implemented through a multifaceted approach for each of these target populations.